Immunotools/IgDetective/README.md

 ## Usage

 IGDetective operates in two stages.
 It first establishes candidate RSSs based on similarity to RSSs' of a known reference species.
 After this step it detects genes flanking candidate RSSs.
-Both stages are run through the python script in IGDetective.py :  `python3 IGDetective.py -h -i -o -r -m` .
+Both stages are run through the python script in IGDetective.py :  `python3 IGDetective.py -h -i -o -r -m -g` .
 The flags are explained below:

 * `-h , --help` : Get information on usage and flags
 * `-i, --input_file` : provide an input fasta file containing a genome assembly for gene detection